-La Casa de Panchita empowers 800 women & girls as young as 9 to escape 14 hour days, avoid abuse, attend school, and earn fair pay.
-We train, tutor, and give legal advice to domestic workers in Lima.
+La Casa de Panchita empowers 300 girls as young as 9 and 250 women to escape 14 hour workdays, avoid abuse, attend school, and earn a fair wage.
+We help girls stay in school and enjoy their childhood, giving them a chance to build a better future.
+We also train, tutor, and give legal advice to adult domestic workers and women wishing to access the labor market in Lima.

-Half a million females work as servants and nannies in Peru.
+Half a million women and girls work as servants in Peru.
 Most come to Lima from rural poverty or shantytowns.
-The vast majority do not enjoy basic rights: schooling, 6 day work week, minimum wage.
-Girls as young as 9 years serve others to earn a meal and care for children, instead of going to school themselves.
-Women and girls suffer abuse and entrapment.
-We enable these women to stand up for their rights and negotiate better jobs and give these girls a chance to reclaim their childhood.
+The majority do not enjoy basic rights: schooling, a 6 day work week or minimum wage.
+Girls as young as 9 serve others to earn a meal.
+They care for young children, foregoing their own education.
+We allow girls the chance to reclaim their childhood through educational and recreational support.
+We also enable women to improve job skills, as they learn to negotiate better job conditions.

-We are helping break through a heritage of poverty and servitude passed from mother to daughter because of lack of opportunity and education.
-As they gain skills, confidence and understanding of their rights, the 800 girls and women we serve each year will pursue more education and secure better jobs.
-They in turn will educate other domestic workers and parents of young girls about the alternatives and will fight to ensure the rights of all domestic workers are respected.
+We are helping break through a heritage of poverty and servitude passed from mother to daughter because of a lack of opportunity and education.
+As they gain skills, confidence and understanding of their rights, the 550 girls and women we serve each year will pursue better education and secure better jobs.
+They in turn will educate other domestic workers, and parents of young girls.
+They will fight to ensure the rights of all domestic workers are respected.